If

 This

-school are not learning anything or are not gifted young people.
+are not learning anything or are not gifted young people.
+For many,

 Reliability

-consistent.
-A test is reliable if it gives you a fairly similar
+A test is reliable if it gives you a fairly similar score each time.

 You

-but you cannot have validity without reliability.
-If my scale
+you cannot have validity without reliability.
+If my scale weighs

-weighs the flour at 7 pounds one day, 9 pounds the next day,
+the flour at 7 pounds one day, 9 pounds the next day, 10 pounds

-10 pounds on day three and 8 pounds on day four, it is not reliable
+on day three and 8 pounds on day four, it is not reliable nor could

 So